 Incontinence Pads for Women

 The selection of incontinence pads for women has considerably grown throughout the years.
 Previously only offered in just a few sizes, incontinence pads for women are now available in a wide variety of styles, shapes, sizes, and absorbencies.
-Many women opt for incontinence pads over briefs and pull-ons for a few good reasons:
+Many women opt for incontinence pads, panty shields, or panty liners over briefs and pull-ons for a few good reasons:

 Discretion: Incontinence pads for women are made to be much more discreet underneath clothing than even the smallest pull-on underwear.